 DuluxGroup Australia is a leading supplier of waterborne architectural coatings in the Australian market, and the only Australian company listed in the top 100 paint companies in the world (ranked 19th).
 The company has been collaborating with the Key Centre for Polymers and Colloids at the University of Sydney for the past 18 years.

-Associate Professors Brian Hawkett and Chiara Neto were awarded $660,683 in Australian Research Council Linkage funding in 2018 to work with DuluxGroup (Australia) Pty Ltd. This project aims to create an advanced micro-capsule system to be used in the manufacturing of high-performance waterborne paints on a large scale.
+Associate Professor Brian Hawkett and Professor Chiara Neto were awarded $660,683 in Australian Research Council Linkage funding in 2018 to work with DuluxGroup (Australia) Pty Ltd. This project aims to create an advanced micro-capsule system to be used in the manufacturing of high-performance waterborne paints on a large scale.

 Surface coatings seal, strengthen and decorate the majority of surfaces in the building industry.
 Despite their importance, advances in paint science have only been incremental and a truly stain-resistant, robust and environmentally friendly coating has yet to be developed.

 This project will use polymer Janus nanoparticles to radically redesign architectural coatings.
 The goal of this will be to reduce the use of non-renewable components and increase stain-resistance and durability in paint.
 This new technology will lead to less disruption for the environment and important economic and technological benefits for Australia.